Latin American and Latinx Studies course catalog

 Program Overview

 The program offers a minor in Latin American and Latinx Studies, requiring 16 credits, an experiential component, and a capstone essay.
-Coursework in several disciplines, augmented by experiential learning opportunities, encourages analysis of how historical experiences, cultural expression, geopolitical processes, and the physical environment interact to influence the ways in which the region and Latin American and Latinx societies at large respond to local, regional, national, and transnational dynamics.
+Coursework in several disciplines, augmented by experiential learning opportunities, encourages analysis of how historical experiences, cultural expression, geopolitical processes, and the physical environment interact to influence the ways in which the region and Latin American and Latinx societies respond to local, regional, national, and transnational dynamics.

 (1) LANGUAGE